Last Updated on July 7, 2023 by lindseymahoney

-Design Elements to Create an English Garden
+8 Essential Elements of an English Cottage Garden

-1 | Native Plants
+1 | Native Plants and Mixed Borders

 When planning your garden, choose plants that are native to the climate and soil where you live.
 Native perennials and annuals are much easier to care for because they thrive in a specific climate.

 Pathways with natural materials look much more organic and relaxed compared to precise concrete sidewalks.

 Cobblestone, brick, or pea gravel walkways look incredibly charming when included in an English garden design.

-Along with winding pathways, stone retaining walls can also be found in many English gardens.
+Along with winding pathways, stone retaining walls can also be found in many English cottage gardens.
 I love how these walls create the feeling of a secret garden.

 3 | Water Features

 Adding a simple birdbath to your garden can do the trick, or building a small pond.
 If you are lucky enough to have a stream running throughout your property, consider incorporating it as you create your English garden design.

 The varying colors in bricks are a lovely touch to border overflowing flowerbeds with greenery and flowers.

-5 | Arbors
+5 | Arbors and Arches

 Arbors are the perfect place for climbing plants to really show off.